grotius-cnc/debian_distro_live_build_post_tweaking/README.md

 # debian_distro_live_build_post_tweaking
-This is live-build script to make a debian iso.
-After the live-build we tweak the source code and repack the iso
+This is a script to make a debian iso using the live-build methode.
+After the live-build process we tweak the source code and repack the iso.

 Manual :

 Date : 13-03-2021
 Author : Grotius Skynet
 Licence : GPL2
-Comments :
+Comments : Special methode makes it possible to create a Debian 11 Bulsseye with Realtime Kernel Distro.
+The live-build normally works fine.
+But for Debian 11, it fails.
+Therefore this script.

 This document is for rebranding, modifying a standard Debian distro, based on a live-build procedure.
 I made this document for making a Debian 11 Bulsseye Distro with RealTime kernel.